fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 ## RESTful Connector

-TDengine also provides RESTful API to satisfy developing on different platforms.
-Unlike other databases, TDengine RESTful API applies operations to the database through the SQL command in the body of HTTP POST request.
+DThouse also provides RESTful API to satisfy developing on different platforms.
+Unlike other databases, DThouse RESTful API applies operations to the database through the SQL command in the body of HTTP POST request.
 What users are required to provide is just a URL.

-For the time being, TDengine RESTful API uses a _\<TOKEN\>_ generated from username and password for identification.
+For the time being, DThouse RESTful API uses a _\<TOKEN\>_ generated from username and password for identification.
 Safer identification methods will be provided in the future.

 ### HTTP URL encoding

-To use TDengine RESTful API, the URL should have the following encoding format:
+To use DThouse RESTful API, the URL should have the following encoding format:
 ```
 http://<ip>:<PORT>/rest/sql
 ```
-- _ip_: IP address of any node in a TDengine cluster
+- _ip_: IP address of any node in a DThouse cluster
-- _PORT_: TDengine HTTP service port.
+- _PORT_: DThouse HTTP service port.
 It is 6020 by default.

-For example, the URL encoding _http://192.168.0.1:6020/rest/sql_ used to send HTTP request to a TDengine server with IP address as 192.168.0.1.
+For example, the URL encoding _http://192.168.0.1:6020/rest/sql_ used to send HTTP request to a DThouse server with IP address as 192.168.0.1.

 It is required to add a token in an HTTP request header for identification.